 Replacing your To-Do List with an ACTION ITEMS LIST might look like this:

 1. Call Smith client re: draft interrogatory responses

 2. Review client documents to get other answers to interrogatory questions

 3. Review production files for Sam’s depo in Alexrod Case

 4. Review other depo transcripts for mention of Sam in other’s testimony

 5. Run report in Summation for key docs to include in trial exhibit list

 6. Run depo exhibit report for starting draft of trial exhibit list

-Then at the end of the day, when you’ve completed 4 of those action items, you can remove them from the list (or check them off the list if you’re the type who likes to see lots of checkmarks) and get that feeling of accomplishment.
+Then at the end of the day, when you’ve completed 4 of those action items (and it increased your billable hours for the day!), you can remove them from the list (or check them off the list if you’re the type who likes to see lots of checkmarks) and get that feeling of accomplishment.

 If you’d like to look at other ways to manage your time, check out our 60-minute course on paralegal productivity: Get a Better Work/Life Balance.